A recommended, wide-ranging reading list culled from our own personal library – fiction and nonfiction.

 READ BOOKS!
 Read challenging books!
-Read books with pages made of paper and take notes in the margins and highlight inspirational passages.
+Read books with pages made of paper.
+Take notes in the margins and highlight inspirational passages.
 Consider what you have read afterward.
 We dare you to think for yourself!
 It is imperative for true seekers, and seekers of Truth, to dare to embrace the darkness – within and without – in order to behold the light.

 “I must create a system or be enslaved by another mans; I will not reason and compare: my business is to create.”